Dallas Goedert Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Season Stats

-- Goedert has 15 catches on 19 targets for 216 yards and two touchdowns, averaging 36.0 yards per game.

-- Goedert has been the target of 19 of his team's 209 passing attempts this season, or 9.1% of the target share.
+- So far this season, 9.1% of the 209 passes thrown by his team have gone Goedert's way.

-- With five targets in the red zone this season, Goedert has been on the receiving end of 17.2% of his team's 29 red zone pass attempts.
+- Goedert has seen the ball thrown his way five times in the red zone this season, 17.2% of his team's 29 red zone pass attempts.

-- The Eagles, who rank 19th in the NFL in points scored, have attempted a pass 61.3% of the time while opting for the ground attack 38.7% of the time.
+- The Eagles have called a pass in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Raiders.